-- Including direct operational management costs meant that the compliance fee better reflected the actual total scheme costs involved in collecting from Local Authorities, and therefore encouraged schemes to collect to the level of their targets. - 2.
-The fee escalator was adjusted so that the impact on schemes requiring a certain tonnage was the same regardless of scheme size.
+- Including an allowance for direct operational management costs meant that the compliance fee better reflected the actual total scheme costs involved in collecting from Local Authorities, and therefore encouraged schemes to collect to the level of their targets.
+This is also in line with Defra's decision for 2017. - 2.
+The fee escalator was designed so that the impact on schemes requiring a certain tonnage was the same regardless of scheme size.
 (Previously the escalator factor used was relatively insignificant for larger schemes but much more so for smaller schemes, meaning that the incentive for larger schemes to engage in actual collections rather than rely on the fee was lower).

-However there are two key elements where we propose to make changes for 2017 as follows:
+There are also two key elements which we propose to maintain from the 2017 methodology:

-- 1. To introduce a differentiator in base compliance calculations between those producer schemes that are a member of the PBS (or equivalent arrangement) for sharing regulation 34 requests and those that are not. - 2.
-To change the way in which the fee escalator is applied so that schemes (and their members) are not unduly penalised where their shortfall has been at least partly caused by national collection levels falling short of national targets.
+- 1. To include a differentiator in compliance calculations between those producer schemes that are a member of the PBS (or equivalent arrangement) for sharing regulation 34 requests and those that are not. - 2.
+To maintain the way in which the fee escalator is applied so that schemes (and their members) are not unduly penalised where their shortfall has been at least partly caused by national collection levels falling short of national targets.